Views out are modulated to create a sense of intimacy along with a connection to the wider London roofscape.

 Creative studio office space occupies the four floors below, with retail units on the lower two levels.
-The interiors of the office are exposed dramatically to the rear of the building with a fully glazed façade, appearing as if the office has been sliced in section.
+The interiors of the office are dramatically exposed to the rear of the building with a fully glazed façade, appearing as if the office has been sliced in section.
 Industrial cues inform the interior spaces with exposed services and a perforated folded metal ceiling in reception.